AEGEAN AND EASTERN MEDITERRANEAN

 Lipsi, Greece.
 A ten-mile downwind run from Patmos, Lipsi is presumed by some to be the island of Ogygia on which Odysseus was shipwrecked returning from Troy and where he was seduced by the siren Calypso.
 One or the other, the island or Calypso, charmed him for seven years.
 Today Lipsi's beaches are the principal attraction, though local wine and fresh seafood are also sirens.
 Discriminating diners have migrated to Taverna Manolis set in the town's back alleys.

 Kos, Greece.
 A twenty-five mile run from Leros, Kos is one of the green Dodecanese islands, its beaches and inland treks popular with Egyptian pharaohs, Ottoman sultans, and modern Europeans.
 It is also the birthplace of Hippocrates.
 The Asclepion hospital and school of medicine founded in his memory is a must-see , while the Hospitaller fortress and ancient agora are also well worth visits.
 Port of Entry seasonally bounded by hibiscus and rose laurel.
-A superb Italian cuisine may be enjoyed at Theo's Mezzaluna Restaurant opposite Kos Island Marina.
+A superb Italian cuisine may be enjoyed at Theo's Mezzaluna Restaurant one hundred meters west of Kos Island Marina.
 Try the shrimp and artichoke heart.

 Gumusluk, Turkey.
 Fifteen miles from Bodrum, Gumusluk is within walking distance of "new" Myndos, a Carian town founded by Mausolus in the 4th century BC.
 The harbor here sheltered an Egyptian fleet throughout the following century and, in 44 BC, proved a brief haven for the ships of Gaius Cassius Longinus, one of Julius Caesar's assassins.
 "Old" Myndos, a Lelegian** town, is two miles to the SE.
 Gumusluk itself is whitewash and bougainvillea and rustic dining; the Aquarium Restaurant is long established and highly recommended.
 Cagey rug merchants abound.